Fuzzy Matching Techniques: Algorithms, Scoring, and Real-World Applications

 What are the main categories of fuzzy matching techniques?

 The five categories are edit-distance (Levenshtein, Damerau-Levenshtein), character-transposition (Jaro, Jaro-Winkler), phonetic (Soundex, Metaphone, Double Metaphone), token-based (Jaccard, cosine similarity, TF-IDF), and hybrid (Monge-Elkan, SoftTF-IDF).
-Enterprise tools apply multiple categories per comparison for maximum accuracy.
+Enterprise tools apply several categories per comparison for maximum accuracy.

 Which fuzzy matching technique is best for matching person names?